DerekPascarella/JungRhythm-EnglishPatchSaturn/README.md

 <br><br>
 The gameplay itself takes the form of call-and-response dance and song duets with various characters, where the other characters will sing a line and the player is asked to repeat it.
 Lyrics appear at the top of the screen, while input prompts appear in the first of a pair of bars along the bottom of the screen as they sing.
 Ad-libbed inputs are also permitted, and there are specific ad-lib segments.
 <br><br>
 Vanilla Essence's performance is then graded in five categories and given an overall score.
-A score above 70 is a passing grade, and allows continuing to the next story segment.
+If players score high enough, they're allowed to continue to the next story segment.
 Between story segments there is a short full-motion video cutscene connecting the dots.
 <br><br>
 The game additionally includes a practice mode, as well as a two-player "BATTLE" mode, where players can compare their skills.
 <br><br>